Recurring segments on The Colbert Report: Colbert Platinum (CP)

 Colbert Platinum is a segment devoted to news regarding expensive and high-profile items, like personal submarines and $750,000 pens, which only the "super rich" could afford.
 In the introduction, Colbert reminds viewers that the segment is for billionaires "only," instructing "poor" millionaire viewers to change the channel.
 On October 20, 2008, in recognition of the 2008 financial crisis, the segment was replaced with Colbert Aluminum to cover the formerly wealthy (with Colbert telling viewers not to watch "if you haven't had a yacht repossessed in the last six months").
 As of August 20, 2009, Colbert announced that the recession was over and that Colbert Platinum had been reinstated.

-During the final edition of the sketch on December 17, 2014, Colbert jokingly announced that he had sold the naming rights to The Colbert Report to the whisky brand Dewar's, renaming it The ColbDewar’s Repewars.
+During the final edition of the segment on December 17, 2014, Colbert jokingly announced that he had sold the naming rights to The Colbert Report to the whisky brand Dewar's, renaming it The ColbDewar’s Repewars.